Probing the superconducting gap structure in the noncentrosymmetric topological superconductor ZrRuAs: Abstract

 \section{Abstract}

-The superconducting gap structure of a topological crystalline insulator (TCI) candidate ZrRuAs ($T^{\rm on}_{\rm c}$ = 7.9(1) K) with a noncentrosymmetric crystal structure has been investigated using muon spin rotation/relaxation ($\mu$SR) measurements in transverse-field (TF) and zero-field (ZF) geometries.
-We also present the results of magnetization, electrical resistivity and heat capacity measurements on ZrRuAs, which reveal bulk superconductivity below 7.9~K. The temperature dependence of the effective penetration depth obtained from the analysis of the TF-$\mu$SR spectra below $T_{\rm c}$ is well described by an isotropic $s$-wave gap model as also inferred from an analysis of the heat capacity in the superconducting state.
-ZF $\mu$SR data do not show any significant change in the muon spin relaxation rate above and below the superconducting transition temperature indicating that time-reversal symmetry is preserved in the superconducting state of this material.
+The superconducting gap structure of the topological superconductor candidate ZrRuAs with a noncentrosymmetric crystal structure has been investigated using muon spin rotation/relaxation ($\mu$SR) measurements in transverse-field (TF) and zero-field (ZF) geometries.
+Magnetization, electrical resistivity and heat capacity measurements reveal bulk superconductivity below a superconducting transition temperature $T_{\rm c} = 7.9(1)$~K. The temperature dependence of the effective penetration depth obtained from the TF-$\mu$SR spectra, and the electronic heat capacity in the superconducting state, are well described by an isotropic $s$-wave gap model.
+Comparison of the electronic mean free path with the superconducting coherence length suggests superconductivity in the dirty limit.
+ZF $\mu$SR data show there is no significant change in the muon spin relaxation rate above and below $T_{\rm c}$, indicating that time-reversal symmetry is preserved in the superconducting state.